-The WINDSOR AND ETON CHORAL SOCIETY gave its first public performance in Windsor in 1837 while William the Fourth was still on the throne, making it one of the ten oldest Choral Societies in the country.
-Founded by the then Organist of St George’s Chapel Windsor, it has always had a close connection with both St George’s Chapel and Eton College, conductors having been drawn in almost equal numbers from the two royal foundations.
-They include Ralph Allwood from 1985 until 2011 who was succeeded by Tim Johnson, the current conductor.
+The WINDSOR AND ETON CHORAL SOCIETY (WECS) gave its first public performance in Windsor in 1837 while William the Fourth was still on the throne, making it one of the six oldest Choral Societies in the country.
+Founded by the then Organist of St George’s Chapel Windsor, it has always had a close connection with both St George’s Chapel and Eton College.
+The current musical director and conductor is Tim Johnson, Precentor and Director of Music at Eton College.

-The Society is about 185 strong. and has ventured into new territory with works by Howells, Dankworth, Nielsen, Bernstein, Spicer and Ferguson, but generally performs a very varied selection from the main choral repertoire.
-Most concerts take place in Eton College School Hall or College Chapel but also in St George's Chapel, Windsor from time to time.
+The Society is about 150 strong and generally performs a very varied selection from the main choral repertoire.
+Most concerts take place in Eton College School Hall or College Chapel but also occasionally in St George's Chapel, Windsor.

 In 2020/21, suddenly WECS could not rehearse and perform in person and our rehearsals and performances moved online to keep the choir ready for the day things would return to normal.
 To celebrate enjoying still singing together WECS members joined digitally to perform Mozart’s Ave Verum Corpus for YouTube.